Malassu/full-stack-books/README.md

 The database is available at port 5432 and the Python Flask backend is running at port 5000

 ## Linting and testing
-To execute code linting, run `npm run lint` in folder "frontend" To execute unit tests, run `npm run test` in folder "frontend"
+To execute code linting, run `npm run lint` in folder "frontend".
+To execute unit tests, run `npm run test` in folder "frontend"